Alert

 The CRA aims to protect consumers and businesses that purchase or use products or software with a digital component.
 It seeks to eliminate inadequate security features by introducing mandatory cybersecurity requirements for manufacturers and retailers, with this protection extending throughout the product’s life cycle.

-The CRA will ensure harmonized rules for bringing products or software with digital components to market; establish a cybersecurity framework that covers the planning, design, development, and maintenance of these products; and impose a duty of care for the entire product life cycle.
+The CRA will ensure harmonised rules for bringing products or software with digital components to market; establish a cybersecurity framework that covers the planning, design, development, and maintenance of these products; and impose a duty of care for the entire product life cycle.

 Scope of Application